The physics major requires a minimum of 57 credit hours.

 Prerequisite: MATH 232.
 A first course in ordinary differential equations.

 MATH 235: Linear Algebra is recommended.

+Prerequisite: PHYS 212.
 Principles of magnetic and electromagnetic interactions; wave phenomena, including interference; and an introduction to geometrical optics including shadow, mirrors, and lenses.
 The modeling-centered, inquiry-based workshop format — integrated laboratory and lecture — emphasizes experiment, data collection and analysis, problem solving, and cooperative learning in both small and large groups.
-Two two-hour sessions per week.
 Offered fall semester.

 Choose Two (6 hrs.)

 Prerequisites: PHYS 212, CHEM 238.
 Improves and develops understanding of physics concepts, and applies them to molecular and cellular biological systems.
 Concepts and principles from thermodynamics, statistical mechanics, and electricity will be applied to systems such as bacteria, cell membranes, vascular networks, and biological molecules (RNA, DNA, and proteins including enzymes).
 For biology and biochemistry students who seek to learn more about the application of physics concepts and principles in biological systems, as well as for physics students interested in thinking more about cells and biological molecules.

 Prerequisite: MATH 232, PHYS 212.
 This course extends students’ physical understanding through the incorporation of advanced mathematical methods.
 Topics include numerical integration and Gaussian quadrature; special functions, including the Gamma function and applications to quantum mechanics, elliptical functions and the pendulum, and the error function: applications of linear algebra and the eigenvalue problem to classical coupled systems and quantum mechanics; orthogonal functions and solution methods for differential equations.
 Offered occasionally.